 - Grammar and punctuation

-For example: Achilles is characterised as a feutus, for his position is ‘chin down, shoulders hunched’ as though he is inside a womb.
+- Achilles is characterised as a foetus, for his position is ‘chin down, shoulders hunched’ as though he is inside a womb.
 (Ransom, David Malouf)

 - Camera angles